-Based on the available UV/Vis spectra, 2-methyltetrahydrofuran-3one would not be expected to present a concern for phototoxicity or photoallergenicity.
+Based on the available UV/Vis absorption spectra, trans-methylgeranate would not be expected to present a concern for phototoxicity or photoallergenicity.

 11.1.5.1.
 Risk assessment.
-There are no phototoxicity studies available for 2-methyltetrahydrofuran-3-one in experimental models.
-UV/Vis absorption spectra indicate minor absorption between 290 and 700 nm.
-The corresponding molar absorption coefficients are below the benchmark of concern for phototoxicity and photoallergenicity (Henry et al., 2009).
-Based on the lack of absorbance in the critical range, 2-methyltetrahydrofuran-3-one does not present a concern for phototoxicity or photoallergenicity.
+There are no phototoxicity studies available for trans-methylgeranate in experimental models.
+UV/Vis absorption spectra indicate no absorption between 290 and 700 nm.
+The corresponding molar absorption coefficient is below the benchmark of concern for phototoxicity and photoallergenicity (Henry et al., 2009).
+In a photo-CNIH, 20% trans-methylgeranate did not result in phototoxic or photoallergenic reactions in 20 volunteers (RIFM, 1981).
+Based on the